Product Training versus Sales Training – What Matters Most?

 1. Check-the-Box Sales Training

-Check-the-Box business sales training seeks to improve the awareness and insight of specific sales skills and knowledge in areas such as qualifying opportunities, recommending and guiding solutions, presenting options, negotiating and closing, coaching sales reps, planning for major accounts, etc.
+Check-the-Box business sales training seeks to improve the awareness and insight of specific sales skills and knowledge in areas such as qualifying opportunities, recommending and guiding solutions, presenting options, negotiating and closing, planning for major accounts, etc.

-From an expectations standpoint, Check-the-Box sales training improves awareness and insight.
-It does not change on-the-job performance.
+From an expectations standpoint, Check-the-Box does not change on-the-job sales performance.
 Based upon measuring over 800 sales training projects, well-designed Check-the-Box sales training, without other supporting interventions, will change the on-the-job behavior of 1-in-5 sales reps on average.

 2. Move-the-Needle Sales Training

 Move-the-Needle sales training is treated as a sales change initiative, not a stand-alone sales training event.
-It uses proven sales leadership simulation assessments to identify skills gaps and customized training programs to close them.
+It uses proven sales leadership simulation assessments and sales rep assessment simulations to identify skills gaps and customized training programs to close them.

 Because of this, move-the-needle sales training is tied directly to the sales strategy and focuses on the critical few unique sales skills and scenarios that matter most for your unique situation.
 It then creates high levels of accountability and support through frequent practice, feedback, sales coaching and sales training measurement.